 [Supervisor can add more space as necessary]

-The Employee agrees to report work-related injuries to the Employee’s supervisor at the earliest reasonable opportunity.
-The Employee agrees to hold Camrosa Water District harmless for injury to third parties at the Alternate Worksite.
+I hereby agree to report any work-related injury to my supervisor at the earliest reasonable opportunity.
+I hereby agree to hold Camrosa Water District harmless for injury to third parties at the Alternate Worksite.

 I hereby affirm by my signature that I have read this Emergency Telecommuting Agreement and understand and agree to all of its provisions.